Sun-Lab-NBB/ataraxis-time/README.md

 ### Installing the library

 1. Download this repository to your local machine using your preferred method, such as git-cloning.
-2. ```cd``` to the root directory of the project using your CLI of choice.
+2. ```cd``` to the root directory of the project using your command line interface of choice.
 3. Install development dependencies.
 You have multiple options of satisfying this requirement:
    1. **_Preferred Method:_** Use conda or pip to install
-      [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import-env``` to automatically import the os-specific development environment included with the source code in your local conda distribution.
-Alternatively, see [environments](#environments) section for other environment installation methods.
+      [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) or use an environment that has it installed and call ```tox -e import``` to automatically import the os-specific development environment included with the source code in your local conda distribution.
+Alternatively, you can use ```tox -e create``` to create the environment from scratch and automatically install the necessary dependencies using pyproject.toml file.
+See [environments](#environments) section for other environment installation methods.
    2. Run ```python -m pip install .'[dev]'``` command to install development dependencies and the library.
 For some systems, you may need to use a slightly modified version of this command: ```python -m pip install .[dev]```.
    3. As long as you have an environment with [tox](https://tox.wiki/en/latest/config.html#provision_tox_env) installed and do not intend to run any code outside the predefined project automation pipelines, tox will automatically install all required dependencies for each task.

-**Note:** When using tox automation, having a local version of the library may interfere with tox methods that attempt to build the library using an isolated environment.
-It is advised to remove the library from your test environment, or disconnect from the environment, prior to running any tox tasks.
-This problem is rarely observed with the latest version of the automation pipeline, but is worth mentioning.
+**Note:** When using tox automation, having a local version of the library may interfere with tox tasks that attempt to build the library using an isolated environment.
+While the problem is rare, our 'tox' pipelines automatically install and uninstall the project from its' conda environment.
+This relies on a static tox configuration and will only target the project-specific environment, so it is advised to always ```tox -e import``` or ```tox -e create``` the project environment using 'tox' before running other tox commands.

 ### Additional Dependencies